trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 ## Turn
 A loss of possession by the offense caused by an incomplete pass, an interception, or a stall out.
-Synonymous terms: "Turnover"
+Synonymous terms: 'Turnover'

 ## Turnover
 A loss of possession by the offense caused by an incomplete pass, an interception, or a stall out.
-Synonymous terms: "Turn"
+Synonymous terms: 'Turn'

 ## Under
 The downfield space closer to the disc relative to the attacking end zone.